 >> The gasoline additives 1, 2-dibromoethane (EDB), 1,2-dichloroethane (EDC) and methyl tert-butyl ether (MTBE) are no longer classified as petroleum products and must be evaluated for vapor intrusion under the more stringent requirements for non-petroleum volatile organic compounds (VOCs).

-Additionally, there are proposed changes to the medium-specific concentrations (MSCs) for several common gasoline constituents on the DEP short lists of petroleum products, including naphthalene, 1,2,4-trimethylbenzene (1,2,4-TMB), 1,3,5-trimethylbenzene (1,3,5-TMB) and benzo[a] pyrene.
+Additionally, there are changes to the medium-specific concentrations (MSCs) for several common gasoline constituents on the DEP short lists of petroleum products, including naphthalene, 1,2,4-trimethylbenzene (1,2,4-TMB), 1,3,5-trimethylbenzene (1,3,5-TMB) and benzo[a] pyrene.
 Notably, naphthalene is now considered a volatile compound.
 The direct contact MSC for naphthalene has been lowered by an order of magnitude, and the soil-to-groundwater pathway MSC for 1,2,4-TMB has been substantially increased.
 The compound 1,2,4-TMB is one of the main drivers for environmental cleanups due to its toxicity and recalcitrance to remediation in the environment.